-Most of the Solomon Basin lakes have good sized fish available and there several ponds near the lakes that also contain trout for those that are willing to explore.
+Most of the Solomon Basin lakes have decent sized fish available and there several ponds near the lakes that also contain trout for those that are willing to explore.

-Continuing south past the campground, stay to the right (or enjoy the ride down to Cathedral Valley to the left - Capitol Reef) and another trailhead shows itself and provides some parking.
+Continuing south past the campground, stay to the right (or enjoy the ride down to Cathedral Valley to the left - Capitol Reef) and another trail head shows itself and provides some parking.
 The trail finds Deep Creek Lake and Grass Lake in only about a quarter mile.
-Further south lies Snow Lake, which is very shallow and likely doesn't contain any fish.
+Farther south lies Snow Lake, which is very shallow and likely doesn't contain any fish.

 Both Deep Creek and Grass have brookies, and Grass has had arctic grayling stocked in the past, though their presence to date is arguable.

 The views of Capitol Reef National Park, the Henry Mountains, the water pocket fold, and beyond is quite spectacular at the break of day.

 Actually, the views from any part of this region are amazing, no matter what time of day it is.
 Quaking aspen, pine, glassy lakes, and abundant wildlife are sure to captivate onlookers.

 Deep Creek is a nice lake that sits around 10,500 feet.
 The hike in is simple and visitors will be surrounded by a visual feast.

 It's a nice place to spend the day.